 Use the instruction manual’s table of contents to quickly find the page(s) for winding the bobbin.
 Follow the directions and visuals provided in the instruction manual and/or quick start guide.
 This will be the best way for you to learn how to wind the bobbin for your machine.

 Some sewing machines come with visuals marked directly on the sewing machine itself.
 You can see an example of these visuals in blue images on the Singer 3342 model pictured above.
 Use the visuals as a reference after you have read the detailed directions in the instruction manual.
+Tip: Dashed lines on the threading visual are for winding the bobbin.
+Solid lines are for threading the machine.

-Check to see if you need to make an adjustment to the handwheel prior to winding a bobbin.
+Note: Check the manual to see if you need to make an adjustment to the handwheel prior to winding a bobbin.
 This adjustment would keep the needle from moving up and down when you step on the foot control.
 It could take the form of a push, pull, or a turn of a release disc.

 Most machines will use or have a variation of the following steps: